jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 This must change to allow Kollos to loaded as an ordinary Lua package.

+### Kollos assumes core libraries are loaded

+Currently Kollos assumes that the core libraries are loaded.
+Going forward, it needs to "require" then, like an ordinary Lua library.

 ## Kollos object

 `ref_count` maintains a reference count that controls